 Please note, all fields of research are eligible to apply.
-NCI may prioritise bushfire and COVID-19 related research for this 2021 round.

-2. Invited Application (deadline 5pm AEST 12 Apr 2021)
+2. Invited Application (deadline 5pm AEST 8 May 2022)

 The applicant (Lead CI) provides additional track record information in the NCI registration system, and submits a 9-page written application (PDF document) to help@nci.org.au